CityOfLosAngeles/mds-dev/visualize/README.md

 ## Creating Dashboard

-`generate_dashboard.py` is a short python script to generate an html file with basic MDS visualizations.
+`generate_dashboard.py` is a short python script to generate an html file `dash_testing.html` with preliminary MDS visualizations.
 The visualizations are not interactive.

 `controls.py` is a script used in `dash_app.py` containing relevant plotly settings and relevant enumerations for vehicle_type and company_name.
 Enumerations should be updated with any new vehicle types and company names to come from the real data.

 `dash_app.py` is a long python script to generate a locally hosted plotly Dash application for the MDS dashboard.
 This script imports SETS, COMPANIES, and VEHICLES from `controls.py`.

-See comments in `dash_app.py` for detailed information on how to run the script for real data vs for the mock API data
+See comments in `dash_app.py` for detailed information on how to run the script for real data vs for the mock API data, and for notes on bugs.

 ## Usage